metareflection/neurosymbolic-class/schedule.md

 ### Thursday, September 11

-We set the schedule for the course.
+No class.

 ## Week 3

 ### Tuesday, September 16

+We set the schedule for the course.

 ### Thursday, September 18